hasura/pgdeltastream/README.md

 ## Introduction

 PGDeltaStream uses Postgres's logical decoding feature to stream table changes over a websocket connection.
 It gives you endpoints to snapshot your current data and then start streaming after the snapshot guaranteeing that you don’t lose any event data.
 Clients can also ACK an offset value as frequently as they desire over the websocket connection.
 If a client reconnects, then the stream continues from the last ACKed offset.
+Note that the ACK value is stored in postgres itself as a properly of the logical replication slot.

-This process guarantees atleast-once delivery of changes in postgres.
+This process guarantees atleast-once delivery of changes in postgres and is safe against arbitrary failure of any of the moving parts involved.

 ## How it works
 When a logical replication slot is created, Postgres creates a snapshot of the current state of the database and records the consistent point from where streaming is supposed to begin.
 The snapshot helps build an initial state of the database over which streaming changes can be applied.